Science and technology in Venezuela: Inorganic chemistry

 Manuel Palacio Fajardo (Mijagual, 1784 – Angostura, 1819).
 Venezuelan lawyer, physician, chemist, diplomatic and politician.
 Graduated at the University of Santa Fe (Vice royalty of New Granada) when the independence movement exploded in 1810, was practicing its profession as physician in Guanare.
 The province of Barinas elected him as his deputy to the first Constituent Congress of Venezuela, and as such signed on July 5, 1811, the absolute independence from Spanish rule.
 In 1812, after the fall of First Republic, he was exiled to United Provinces of the New Granada.
 The patriotic government of Cartagena de Indias commissioned him with Pedro Gual as diplomats to seek foreign support for the Spanish-American independence cause.
 They arrived in Washington in December 1812 and although they meet with the president James Madison this indicated that the United States could not take part in the war by the No Aggression Agreement signed with Spain under Neutrality Act (1794).
 During his stay in Europe he studied chemistry and perfected his medical knowledge.
-Back in Venezuela was elected deputy is witness of exception of the installation of the Congress of Angostura the February 15, 1819.
-A few days later the Liberator Simon Bolivar appointed him as Secretary of State of Colombia but he is seriously ill and does not assume the charge because he died on May 8, 1819.
 In London he published several articles on natural sciences.
 Three are known: On the exploitation of carbonates of sodium in the Urao lagoon of Mérida province (1816), Notes on the main circumstances of the earthquake of Caracas (1817) and a Geographic description of Valley of Cúcuta (1817).
-His remains were buried in the National Pantheon on August 21, 1876.
+In 1818 is back in Venezuela with militars of British Legion contracted by him in London along with Luis Lopez Mendez.
+In 1819 was elected deputy and is witness of exception of the installation of the Congress of Angostura the February 15, 1819.
+A few days later the Liberator Simon Bolivar appointed him as Secretary of State of Colombia but he is seriously ill and does not assume the charge because he died on May 8, 1819.His remains were buried in the National Pantheon on August 21, 1876.

 Rodolfo Loero Arismendi (Río Caribe, Sucre, September 26, 1896 – Caracas, March 6, 1987).
 He was son of Domenico Loero Luigi, an Italian immigrant, and Inés María Arismendi Lairet.
 He completed studies at the Central University of Venezuela, gained the title of Odontologist in 1917.
 He then pursued his studies, graduating from Chemistry at the University of Sarriá, Spain.
 Back in Caracas, he attended the Chemistry Chart at the Central University of Venezuela.
 He was notable for his educational contributions to this university, as well as other educational institutions such as Los Dos Caminos College, the Sucre College, National Pedagogical Institute and the Lyceum Fermin Toro.
 He founded and directed for more than 35 years the first School of Industrial Chemistry in Venezuela, and in 1943 founded the Instituto Universitario Tecnologico Rodolfo Loero Arismendi (IUTIRLA).
 He worked with the first procedures of color photography in the National Photographic Laboratory.